FAQs on Family Law

 How do I apply for residence or contact of my child?

 The terms contact and residence are no longer used to describe how a child is cared for.
-Instead if a parent wants a child to live with them or spend more time with the child they can apply to court for what’s known as a child arrangement order.
+Instead, if a parent wants a child to live with them or spend more time with the child they can apply to the court for what’s known as a child arrangement order.
 The Court can make orders where children live and how much time they spend with the other party.
-The law is very clear that unless there are any serious safety or welfare concerns that parents or other parties seeking orders in relation to child should try to resolve issues in the first instance through the family mediation prior to making an formal court application .
+The law is very clear that unless there are any serious safety or welfare concerns that parents or other parties seeking orders in relation to the child should try to resolve issues in the first instance through family mediation prior to making a formal court application.

-Can I stop my ex-partner moving away with our children?
+Can I stop my ex-partner from moving away with our children?

-Issues such as where children go to school and where in the country children should live or indeed should children be allowed to move to a different jurisdiction can be determined by a specialist application under the Children Act 1989 if such issues cannot be agreed.
+Issues such as where children go to school and wherein the country children should live or indeed should children be allowed to move to a different jurisdiction can be determined by a specialist application under the Children Act 1989 if such issues cannot be agreed upon.
 You should absolutely take specialist advice if any such issues concern you.
 Contact a member of our family team in Leeds or Harrogate for an initial consultation if you have any queries.